Requirements to Benefit from the Word

-As followers of Jesus, God desires that we receive the full benefit from His Word.
-God’s Word exists for our good and benefit.
-If we are going to receive the full benefit and value from the Word of God that He has intended, there are specific requirements or prerequisites which must be implemented.
-Let’s make sure we are receiving the fullest benefit from the Bible that we possibly can.
+As followers of Jesus, God wants us to benefit from His Word.
+To receive full benefit and value from the Word of God, there are specific requirements or prerequisites that must be implemented.
+Let’s make sure we are receiving all the benefits from the Bible that we can.

-Prerequisites to Receiving Benefits from the Word of God
+Prerequisites to Receive Full Benefit from the Word of God

 “Thy Word have I hid in mine heart” (Psalms 119:11).

 “I have written unto you young men because you are strong and the Word of God abides in you” (1 John 2:14).

 “If you abide in me and my words abide in you” (John 15:7).

 - Exercise faith.
 “For unto us was the gospel preached as well as unto them, but the Word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2).
 When God reveals something to you through the Word you must step out in faith and apply it to your life.
 Otherwise, the Word will it will be of no benefit.